blazerer/cv/index.md

 <details align="justify">
  <summary>Details</summary>
  <ul>
-  <li>Work in the antifraud field so can't share a lot of things</li>
+  <li>Work in the antifraud field so can't share many details</li>
   <li>Train models in highly ambiguous area</li>
-  <li>Develop data pipelines and implemented business logic on them</li>
+  <li>Develop data pipelines and implement business logic there</li>
-  <li>Conduct investigations of anomalies </li>
+  <li>Conduct investigations of anomalies</li>
-  <li>Tools: Hack, Python, FB ML libraries, Hive/Spark, MySQL, HG, FB-tools </li>
+  <li>Tools: Hack, Python, FB ML libraries, Hive/Spark, MySQL, HG, FB-tools</li>
  </ul>
 </details>
 <br>

 **Technical lead** @ [Yandex.Auto](https://auto.yandex/promo) _(Jun 2019 - Nov 2020)_ <br>
-Management of team responsible for the server-side of mobile application
+Management of the team responsible for the server-side components of the navigation service
 <details align="justify">
  <summary>Details</summary>
  <ul>
-  <li>Designed and developed server-side applications for integrations of our app with partners (eg. Remote-Access-To-Car)</li>
+  <li>Designed and developed server-side applications for the integrations of our app with partners (eg. Remote-Access-To-Car)</li>
-  <li>Designed service’s dashboards and metrics calculation processes</li>
+  <li>Implemented service’s dashboards and metrics calculation processes</li>
-  <li>Designed and managed development of proprietary push-service based on WebSocket for our devices</li>
+  <li>Managed development of push-service for our proprietary devices</li>
   <li>Developed Logs-On-Demand system for our devices</li>
-  <li>Participated in interviewing, onboarding, mentorship, project management</li>
+  <li>Participated in interviewing, onboarding, mentorship, project management routines of the team</li>
   <li>Tools: C++14, PostgreSQL, PlantUML, Yandex-tools</li>
 </ul>
  <i>
  Remote-Access-To-Car Demonstration<br>
- We integrated our navigation app with a telematics-system-partner and that allowed our customers to have access to car features (ignition, locks, etc.) via our app.
+ We integrated our navigation app with the telematics system, so that allowed our customers to have access to car's features (ignition, locks, etc.) via our app.
- I was responsible for design, scope and development of server components and managed a team of 4 developers, who also worked there.<br><br>
+ I was responsible for the design and development of server components and managed a team, which was working on these tasks.<br><br>
- Here you can see some <a href="https://vc.ru/transport/84796-foto-prototip-yandeks-avto-kotoraya-umeet-udalenno-upravlyat-mashinoy-i-sledit-za-ee-sostoyaniem">news post</a> about conducted events and presentation from Yandex Conference related to our project:
+ Here you can see <a href="https://vc.ru/transport/84796-foto-prototip-yandeks-avto-kotoraya-umeet-udalenno-upravlyat-mashinoy-i-sledit-za-ee-sostoyaniem">news post</a> about presentation from the conference with a part about our project:
 </i>
  <br>
  <br>